 Crop Diversification is the addition of new crops or cropping systems to agricultural production on a particular farm taking into account the different returns from value-added crops with complimentary marketing opportunities.

-In the successive years of green revolution, food security was fulfilled at national level due to stupendous efforts of Indian Council of Agricultural Research (ICAR).
+In the successive years of the green revolution, food security was fulfilled at the national level due to the stupendous efforts of the Indian Council of Agricultural Research (ICAR).
 This article gives information behind the 2 mains reasons for implementing crop diversification and the changes in area coverage of different crops spread over 2 decades.

 Aspirants would find this article very helpful while preparing for the IAS Exam.